igornem1-interviews/etherium-fetcher/README.md

 This is an upgrade over the first endpoint with the only difference being the way in which the transaction hashes are gathered - here you will have to decode the RLP list to get them.

 ### Architecture of the server - design decisions and overview
+In project root there are C4 diagrams:
+- Fig1-System Context Diagram.svg
+- Fig2-Container Diagram.svg
+- Fig3-Component Diagram.svg
+- Fig4-Class Diagram.png

 Architecture consists of three tiers: Controllers, Services, Repositories, they located respectively at packages: limechain.ethereum_fetcher.controller, limechain.ethereum_fetcher.service, limechain.ethereum_fetcher.repository.
 There are packages for DB models and DTOs: limechain.ethereum_fetcher.model and limechain.ethereum_fetcher.dto Spring configurations are located at package: limechain.ethereum_fetcher.config

 Rest request arrives to specific controller's method then flow calls specific service which executes a business logic.
 The business logic can turn to other services or to repositories.
 Repositories performs CRUD operations with DB.

 ### Server Configuration
 There is file .env at root of the project, it contains all following environmental variables: